 Having rituals helps to make the steps of any skill stick.
 Taken together, the rituals become the steps necessary to accomplish the task that needs to be done.
 Rituals are the lines that one has to color within.
 Rituals are a sort of rule.

 Lots of activities have rituals associated with them.
 There are rituals associated with mealtime.
 Serve foods from every food group.
 Say grace.
 Don’t talk with your mouth full.
 Drink a beverage with your meal.
 Wash your hands.

 There are rituals associated with exercise.
 Say you were going for a run.
 Put on your shorts.
 Put on a t-shirt.
 Lace up your sneakers.
 Stretch.
 Start running at a moderate pace.

-This is pretty obvious stuff.
+This is obvious stuff.
 Yet, many people don’t have rituals associated with bedtime.
 They’re eating in bed, checking e-mail, and watching TV.
 For them, anything goes.

 They’re playing video games.
 Worried about one thing or another or trying to sleep with sheets that aren’t comfortable.

-Being ritual driven doesn’t have to be stifling.
+Bedtime rituals don’t have to be stifling.
 The thing is, however, you have to figure out what the rules are for you before you go and violate them.